 Once an important link in the ancient trade route to Tibet, Dhulikhel has a glorious past that can be witnessed in the lovely building and intricate woodcarving found among the shop-lined streets and in the temples.

 The major places of worship here are the Narayan and Harisiddhi temples, which are adorned with profuse wood carvings.
 The Gokhureswar Mahadev temple, a 30-minute walk to the eastern part of town, is a peaceful and scenic spot.
 More than 20 Himalayan peaks can be seen in all their glory.
 Sunset views are equally spectacular.
-You should get up early in the morning to watch the first rays of the sun hit the summits and their colors change.
+You should get up early in the morning to watch the first rays of the sun hitting the summits and their colors change.
+Night in a hotel.

-Day 13: Drive to Kathmandu/via Panauti and Namo Buddha Afternoon free day Panauti
+Day 13: Dhulikhel to Kathmandu via Panauti and Namo Buddha.
+Afternoon free at Panauti

 It is a thriving Newari village with beautiful temples and interesting old houses.
-Located between Punyamati and Rosikhola about 34km south east of Kathmandu.
+The village is located between Punyamati and Rosikhola about 34km south east of Kathmandu.

-As per the flight schedule, transfer to airport for flight to onward destination.
+As per the flight schedule, transfer to airport for flight to your onward destination.